 - Belgium form: Belgium have scored 20 goals in their last 5 matches and conceded just 3.

-The straight Belgium moneyline is fair, but it is not cheap enough to be the most interesting betting angle.
+The straight Belgium moneyline is playable, but it is not cheap enough to be the most interesting angle.
 Belgium to win and under 3.5 goals fits the matchup better.
-Egypt can frustrate favorites, and Salah gives them a real counterattacking threat, but Belgium’s midfield control, set-piece quality, and deeper attacking group should eventually decide it.
+Egypt can frustrate favorites and have enough pace to keep Belgium honest, but the Red Devils have more quality in midfield, more final-third options, and the stronger bench if the game opens up late.

 Belgium vs Egypt Model Projection